MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/session-browse.md

 # Multiplayer session browse

-Multiplayer session browse is a new feature introduced in November 2016 that enables a title to query for a list of open multiplayer game sessions that meet the specified criteria.
+Multiplayer session browse enables a title to query for a list of open multiplayer game sessions that meet the specified criteria.

+Multiplayer session browse was introduced in November 2016.

 ## What is session browse?